When will the 2026 applications open?

 How is this program different from other summer undergraduate programs?

-Our program is unique in that it is dedicated towards hands-on experiences with semiconductor technology, an interdisciplinary field.
+Our program is unique in that it is dedicated towards hands-on experiences in a cleanroom with semiconductor technology, an interdisciplinary field.

 If I have previously participated in this M-SHORE REU, may I apply to participate a second year?